OsamaBisheer/ProductManagment/README.md

   - Adding Serilog logger and use builtin .Net 8 ExceptionHandler middleware

   Ofcourse it depends on all other layers to do so. and ofcourse it has all controllers and there endpoints.

+  I create the Angular project toon not much to say, just don't forget to do npm install.

+  In the end, I just want to say feel free to review and test the project and you can also ask me about anything unclear on it.